ameerirsh/DeliveryLite/README.md

  #
  On tapping an item in the list display the details of restaurants with popular menu
  #
- Calculates distance between user location and restaurant location
+ Calculates distance between user location and restaurant location from the API